 Preventive global health.

 My motivation for doing this is to practice a form of preventive medicine.
 That might sound grandiose; it is not meant to.
-I have given over 70 invited talks at international meetings or at universities overseas on this topic, I have edited or co-edited two relevant books, including "Health of People, Places and Planet".
+I have given over 70 invited talks at international meetings or at universities overseas on this topic, I have edited or co-edited two relevant books; "Climate Change and Global Health" (2014) "Health of People, Places and Planet" (2015).
 I co-founded two NGOs, each working to alleviate poverty in low-income settings.
 This blog and my other use of social media is an attempt to also reach out to the public, to people who, eventually, politicians and other decision makers may heed.

 There's never a good time to give bad news